Thought Leadership Strategy: How to Build and Scale Executive Content Programs (2026)

 What is thought leadership in PR?

-Thought leadership in PR is the practice of establishing executives as authoritative voices on industry topics through bylined articles, original research, speaking engagements, and media commentary.
-It builds credibility that supports earned media, sales conversations, and talent acquisition.
+Thought leadership in PR establishes executives as authoritative voices on industry topics through bylined articles, original research, speaking engagements, and media commentary.
+It builds credibility supporting earned media, sales conversations, and talent acquisition.

 How much does a thought leadership program cost?